-Frankly, this "See no evil, Hear no evil" foolishness does not never serves anybody well.
-Sometimes you have to get your fingernails a little dirty and come down off of that Ivory Tower where everything and everybody is supposedly fair and reasonable.
-You would be better off allowing yourself to experience the sweat and tears of a real game with real rules and distinct parameters.
+In dating, sometimes we have to get our fingernails a little dirty and come down off of our Ivory Towers where everything and everybody is supposedly decent and just.
+In fact, we are much better off allowing ourselves to experience the sweat and tears of a real game with real rules and distinct parameters.
 Consequently, whether you come out the “victor” by having formed a meaningful relationship, or not, you will ultimately feel a certain thrill and even thankfulness for having had the opportunity to play well, thereby having gained valuable experience and greater confidence for the next go at a relationship.
-Furthermore, having become better at understanding the strategy of dating, you will have gained the skill to quite possibly accomplish your goal of finding love in the future.
-In other words, you are still a winner in the game of love.

-Well, the rules are pretty much anything you want them to be.
+The rules are pretty much anything you want them to be.
 The rules have to do with your personal needs and values.
-Know what they are; have some flexibility, but do not change your values for the sake of his convenience.
+Know what they are.
+Have some flexibility, but do not change your values for the sake of his (or her) convenience.
 Not ever.
 That doesn't happen in sports, nor should it happen in dating.
-Just know that a good man will respect your parameters and values, while a non-committed man will not.
+Just know that a good person will respect your parameters and values, while a non-committed actor will not.

-As for the rules of a man’s game?
-Pretty much, they're almost always exactly the same.
+As for the rules of a man’s game... they are almost always the same.
 They go something like this:

 - Rule #1 "How do I get her into bed?
 I want her.
-What strategy can I use to have her?”
+What strategy can I use to get her?”

 End of rules as far as most men are concerned.